Film Spoilers and

 Afterwards, Anderson moved in to be Bruhl's new 'secretary,' and now began writing a play called Deathtrap with a plot that resembled the murder of Myra.

-Dying Femme Fatale Margot was Double-Crossed By Frankie - Money Chest Had Only $1
+Dying Femme Fatale Margot was Double-Crossed By Frankie - The Money Chest Had Only $1 In It

 This little-known cult B-film noir opened with betrayed and seriously-wounded Dr. Lloyd Craig (Herbert Rudley) washing his soiled and bloody hands and face in a grimy washroom sink (with broken mirror) at a gas station.
 After hitchhiking to San Francisco 75 miles away, he proceeded to the 6th floor apartment of femme fatale Margot Shelby (Jean Gillie) (who was preparing to flee town), fatally shot her for revenge, and then dropped dead.